Certified simultaneous isotopic approximation of curves via subdivision: Approximating a pair of curves

-Now, we prove that the sign of $g$ at $p_1$ agrees with its signs at the endpoints of $e_1$.
-Since $\cA(g)$ does not intersect $\cA(f)$ and $\cA(f)$ has a vertex on $e_1$, this implies that the signs of $g$ on the endpoints of $e_1$ are the same.
-Hence, any intersection of $\cV(g)$ with $e_1$ must be an excursion.
-Suppose, for contradiction, that the sign of $g$ at $p_1$ does not match the sign of $g$ at the endpoints of $e_1$.
-Then, there are an odd number of intersections from $\cV(g)\cap e_1$ on either side of $p_1$.
-Therefore, there is at least one pair of points of $\cV(g)\cap e_1$ on either side of $p_1$ which are connected by an excursion.
+Now, we prove that the sign of $f_2$ at $p_1$ agrees with its signs at the endpoints of $e_1$.
+Since $\cA(f_2)$ does not intersect $\cA(f_1)$ and $\cA(f_1)$ has a vertex on $e_1$, this implies that the signs of $f_2$ on the endpoints of $e_1$ are the same.
+Hence, any intersection of $\cV(f_2)$ with $e_1$ must be an excursion.
+Suppose, for contradiction, that the sign of $f_2$ at $p_1$ does not match the sign of $f_2$ at the endpoints of $e_1$.
+Then, there are an odd number of intersections from $\cV(f_2)\cap e_1$ on either side of $p_1$.
+Therefore, there is at least one pair of points of $\cV(f_2)\cap e_1$ on either side of $p_1$ which are connected by an excursion.

-We show that this excursion implies that $\cV(f)$ and $\cV(g)$ intersect once more in $\cN_2(B)$, but such an intersection is not possible since $C_1^\times(\cN_2(B))=\true$ and Corollary \ref{cor:multiintersection}.
-See Figure \ref{fig:missing_intersection_schematic} for reference in this argument.
-Suppose first that this excursion is internal to $\cN(B)$.
-By Corollary \ref{lem:multicrossings}, since $\cV(g)$ has an excursion on $e_1$, $\cV(f)$ does not have an excursion on this edge.
-By Corollary \ref{cor:semicircle}, this excursion is contained within a semicircle along the edge $e_1$.
-The curve $\widetilde{\gamma}_f$, however, cannot stay within this semicircle.
-More precisely, let $\widetilde{\gamma}_g$ be an excursion of $g$ in $\cN(B)$ with endpoints on either side of $p_1$ on $e_1$.
-Then, $\widetilde{\gamma}_f$ is within the region bounded by $\widetilde{\gamma}_g$ and $e_1$, but it must leave this region to reach the intersection in $B$ and it can only intersect $e_1$ once.
-Therefore, $\widetilde{\gamma}_f$ and $\widetilde{\gamma}_g$ must intersect in a box other than $B$.
+We show that this excursion implies that $\cV(f_1)$ and $\cV(f_2)$ intersect at least once more in $\cN_2(B)$, but such an intersection is not possible since $C_1^\times(\cN_2(B))=\true$ and Corollary \ref{cor:multiintersection}.
+Since $\cV(f_2)$ has an excursion on edge $e_1$, $\cV(f_1)$ cannot have an excursion on this edge by Lemma \ref{lem:multicrossings}.